pixee/codemodder-java/README.md

 Pluggability and the complex transforms they enable distinguish codemodder codemods from traditional codemods.

+For directions on how to write your own codemods, visit the [Codemodder documentation site](https://codemodder.io/).

 ## Developing

 Follow these instructions if you intend to modify and build this project from source.

 ### First Time Set Up